Do's and Don'ts of Medicare Compliance

 To begin the conversation with potential enrollees, you’ll want to obtain Permission to Contact (PTC).
 You can use lead providers to send out business reply cards (BRCs) or flyers including an optional form to collect this permission, providing the BRC or flyer complies with all regulatory requirements such as the required disclaimer of the Telephone Consumer Protection Act.
 In addition, you should note that PTC and BRCs now expire after 12 months or when their purpose has been served.
 Please note that lead generation entities are now considered TPMOs and must comply with certain requirements.

-If you use a third-party lead generation company, you must ensure the third-party lead provider understands and follows these requirement on your behalf:
+If you use a third-party lead generation company, you must ensure the third-party lead provider understands and follows these requirements on your behalf:

-• Report monthly to the carrier(s) and/or Ritter any staff disciplinary actions associated with beneficiary interaction to the plan
+• Develop a plan and report monthly to the carrier(s) and/or Ritter any staff disciplinary actions associated with beneficiary interaction to the plan or violations of any requirements associated with beneficiary interaction to the plan.

-• Disclose to the beneficiary when conducting lead-generating activities that his or her information will be provided to a licensed insurance agent for future contact:
+• Disclose to the beneficiary when conducting lead-generating activities that his or her information will be provided to a licensed insurance agent for future contact or that he or she is being transferred to a licensed insurance agent who can enroll him or her into a new plan:

 • Verbally when communicating with a beneficiary through the telephone